medinacharlesdan/bookmark-js/README.md

 # bookmark-js
-A simple bookmark app using javascript and a custom bootstrap theme (http://www.bootswatch.com)
+A simple bookmark app using javascript, a custom bootstrap theme (http://www.bootswatch.com) and Sweetalert.

 ## Screenshots